Today’s topic is going to be the first part in a series of basically how to do childcare market research from scratch.

 - How many kids are enrolled?

 - What does your tuition look like?

 I’d be asking all of those different questions.
-The goal is that you start to build this competitive document and you start to see where the gaps are in the marketplace.
+The goal is that you start to build this competitive document to see where the gaps are in the marketplace.
 And those gaps could be financial, such as the types of kids that they’re serving.
-You may find that none of them have after school care or none of them have a bus or all of them have a bus to pick kids up.
+You may find that none of them have after-school care or none of them have a bus or all have a bus to pick kids up.
 Learn as much as you possibly can about your competitors.

 So if I were opening up a new childcare center, and getting ready to start the whole marketing process, step one with a new business is always to do the competitive research first.
 So I get that so I can kind of start to see where I stand where I can fit in and where I can differentiate.

-Or you might find the opposite is true where you were thinking of pricing at $800 a month, but every single center is above $1000 that you might have just found yourself another 20% margin.
+Or you might find the opposite is true.
+Where you were thinking of pricing at $800 a month.
+But every single center is above $1000 and you might have just found yourself another 20% margin.
 You now have an insane leg to stand on, if you can make the financials work, because now you’re 20% cheaper, and that ends up becoming part of your marketing and your advertising.
 So step one (and I will have to reiterate this)—competitive research.

-Stay tuned for the next part in this series.
+Stay tuned for the next part of this series.

 Get out there.
 Make a change and take some action.